sudoblockio/icon-tracker-docker/README.md

 Missing blocks can come from the following general reasons:

 1. Misconfigured Kafka topic / broker that has `message.max.bytes` set too low for large blocks
-2. Misformatted blocks such as missing timestamps or empty hashes (they exist) that are dropped in a "dead letter queue" and need to be fixed in some way
+2. Misformatted blocks such as missing timestamps or empty hashes (they exist) that are dropped in a "[dead letter queue](https://medium.com/@sannidhi.s.t/dead-letter-queues-dlqs-in-kafka-afb4b6835309)" and need to be fixed in some way.
+Currently there are only a about 5 of such messages so you should not need to worry about this much in normal practice.
 3. A restart on the transformer as it is processing a message can make it drop the block

 Generally speaking, when a block is processed it is fully processed but a process still exists to make sure the DB is 100% complete.